divio/divio-cloud-docs/how-to/deploy-django.rst

 .. meta::
    :description:
-       This guide explains step-by-step how to deploy a Twelve-factor Django application including Postgres or MySQL, and cloud media storage using S3, with Docker.
+       This guide explains step-by-step how to set up a Twelve-factor Django application including Postgres or MySQL, and cloud media storage using S3, with Docker, for deployment on Divio.
    :keywords: Docker, Django, Postgres, MySQL, S3

 .. _deploy-django:

-How to deploy a Django application on Divio
+How to configure an existing Django application for deployment on Divio
 ===========================================================================================

 ..  include:: /how-to/includes/deploy-common-intro.rst